 You could also take your own pictures.
 Remember not to include people in your pictures unless they are over 18 and they have given their permission.

-10. If you are using pictures from the Internet you must cite the image properly:
+10. If you are using pictures you must cite the image properly:

 ISTE and Common Core Standards